palladians/miname/README.md

 Notes:

 - State is only available for `get()` after it was settled
-- The `settle()` implementation is trivial using the tools OffchainState provides
+- The `settle()` implementation is trivial using the tools `OffchainState` provides
-- Settling also involves calling `createSettlementProof()` outside the contract first, which is also simple from the user point of view
+- Settling also involves calling `createSettlementProof()` outside the contract first.

 Please refer to [the o1js demo](https://github.com/o1-labs/o1js/blob/main/src/lib/mina/actions/offchain-contract.unit-test.ts) for more details on usage.